Reachable Polyhedral Marching (RPM): An Exact Analysis Tool for Deep-Learned Control Systems: From ReLU Network to PWA Function

 \subsection{Reachable Polyhedral Marching}

 Building on Algorithms \ref{Algo:essential hrep} \& \ref{Algo:neighbor_ap}, we now define our main algorithm, Reachable Polyhedral Marching (RPM) in Algorithm \ref{Algo:cell_enumeration} for explicitly enumerating all polyhedra in the input space of a ReLU network, resulting in the explicit PWA representation.
-First, we start with an initial point in the input space and evaluate the network to find the activation pattern.
-Note, this initial point should lie in the interior of a polyhedral region, not on the boundary.
+First we start with a polyhedral set of inputs we would like to enumerate affine regions over.
+This set of inputs can also be $\mathbb{R}^n$, but in most applications it makes sense to consider a bounded set of inputs.
+Then, we find an initial point within the input set and evaluate the network to find the activation pattern.
 From this, the essential H-representation is found using Algorithm \ref{Algo:essential hrep}.
 For each essential constraint we generate a neighboring activation pattern using Algorithm \ref{Algo:neighbor_ap}.
 The process then repeats with each new neighboring activation pattern being added to a working set.
 For a given starting polyhedron each neighbor polyhedron is enumerated, and since all polyhedra are connected via neighbors, Algorithm \ref{Algo:cell_enumeration} is guaranteed to enumerate every polyhedron in the input space.
-Figure \ref{fig:alg_steps} illustrates the steps of RPM and Figure \ref{fig:cell_enum} shows the result of applying Algorithm \ref{Algo:cell_enumeration} to a randomly initialized ReLU network.
+Figure \ref{fig:alg_steps} illustrates the steps of RPM and Figure \ref{fig:cell_enum} shows the result of applying Algorithm \ref{Algo:cell_enumeration} to a ReLU network trained to model a quadratic function.

+The bulk of the computation for Algorithm \ref{Algo:cell_enumeration} is dedicated to solving the LPs needed to retrieve the essential H-representation for each polyhedron (Algorithm \ref{Algo:essential hrep}).
+In the worst case, for each polyhedron in the input space, Algorithm \ref{Algo:cell_enumeration} solves an LP for each neuron in the network.
+As noted in Section \ref{sec:relu_networks}, the number of polyhedra for the algorithm to explore scales according to $\mathcal{O}(N^n)$ where $N$ is the number of neurons and $n$ is the dimension of the input space.
+Thus, in the worst case, the number of LPs solved by the algorithm scales according to $\mathcal{O}(N^{2n})$.
+This exponential complexity in the input dimension is unsurprising and is inherent to the exact analysis of ReLU neural networks \cite{reluplex}.